 Intensive outpatient programs tend to be more affordable than inpatient care, as they are typically only offered a few times a week.
 The type of treatment suits people hoping to balance home or childcare duties and treatment or those uninterested in residential care.

-And for those who want a more intensive program, partial hospitalization programs can provide both addiction treatment and health care services while allowing clients to return home at night.
-Similar to inpatient treatment, these programs offer medicines, therapy and structured plans to help clients achieve a substance-free lifestyle.
+And for those who want a more intensive program, partial hospitalization programs can provide both addiction treatment and health care services while allowing patients to return home at night.
+Similar to inpatient treatment, these programs offer medicines, therapy and structured plans to help patients achieve a substance-free lifestyle.

 Whether you choose inpatient or outpatient stimulant addiction treatment, you can opt for the following therapies to help you with underlying issues and achieve a healthier, happier life free of substances: